 401(k) For Small Business in St. Peters, MO

-At Correct Capital Wealth Management, our St. Peters, MO financial planners and retirement consultants help companies of all sizes offer 401(k) plans that fit their business and provide stability for their employees.
-We do the financial and administrative work for you, so you can focus on growing your business while we focus on growing your and your employees' savings.
-Call Correct Capital today at 314-930-401(k) or contact us online to get started with establishing a 401(k) for your small business in St. Peters, MO.
+At Correct Capital Wealth Management, our St. Peters, MO financial planners and retirement consultants work with companies large and small to offer 401(k) plans that fit their business and provide stability for their employees.
+We take the heavy financial lifting off your plate, so you can focus on growing your business while we focus on growing your and your employees' savings.
+Call Correct Capital today at 314-930-4015 or complete our online form to get started with setting up a 401(k) for your small business in St. Peters, MO.

-Setting up and operating a 401(k) for a small business in St. Peters, MO has numerous benefits, for employers, your employees, and your business's bottom line:
+Setting up and operating a 401(k) for a small business in St. Peters, MO can do wonders for employers, your employees, and your business's bottom line:

-• recruit and keep great employees — Providing retirement plans can be an essential tool for attracting and retaining top talent, particularly in a competitive St. Peters, MO job market.
-Employees see a 401(k) as a valuable benefit, and offering one can help your business stand out, especially if you offer 401(k)s to rank-and-file employees as well.
+• Attract and keep great employees — Offering retirement plans can be an essential tool for recruiting and retaining top talent, particularly in a competitive St. Peters, MO job market.
+Some employees will even quit their job over a 401(k), and offering one can help your business stand out, especially if they are offered to people beyond management.

-• Tax deductions — Both employers and employees can benefit from tax advantages with a 401(k) plan.
-Matching contributions employers make are tax deductible up to the yearly corporate tax deduction limit on employer contributions, which is 25% of covered payroll.
-The federal government also offers tax credits when businesses first establish a 401(k) plan, and if the employer offers automatic enrollment.
+• Tax benefits — Both businesses and employees can reduce their tax liability with a 401(k) plan.
+Matching contributions employers make are tax deductible up to the annual corporate tax deduction limit on employer contributions, which is 25% of covered payroll.
+The federal government also offers tax credits for first-time 401(k) plans and offering automatic enrollment.
 Employee contributions reduce their taxable income and their contributions grow tax free.

-• Reduced liability — Employers owe a fiduciary responsibility to their employees when they offer 401(k) plans, which involves a a deep level of investment comprehension and obligations.
-If you partner with an ERISA 3(38) Fiduciary advisor to assist you with your small business's 401(k), the bulk of that liability will go to them.
+• Decreased liability — Employers take on a fiduciary responsibility to their employees when they offer retirement plans, which involves a a deep level of investment comprehension and obligations.
+If you work with an ERISA 3(38) Fiduciary provider to establish and operate your small business's 401(k), most of that fiduciary duty will be passed onto them.

-• Simple administration — When you offer your small business 401(k) plan with a 3(16) administrator, they'll take care of the lion's share of employee education, compliance, and administrative duties on your behalf, so you can enjoy the rewards of offering a plan without putting in too much work yourself.
-Furthermore, advisors can help integrate contributions with your payroll system for further simplicity.
-If an employee moves to a new company, they can effortlessly rollover their 401(k) to an IRA or new 401(k) without you having to do much work.
+• Ease of administration — When you offer your small business 401(k) plan with a 3(16) administrator, they'll manage the vast majority of employee education, compliance, and administrative responsibilities for you, so you can reap the rewards of offering a plan without putting in too much work yourself.
+Additionally, advisors can help integrate contributions with your payroll system for further simplicity.
+If an employee takes a new job elsewhere, they can simply rollover their 401(k) to a new retirement account without much hassle to you.

 Get Your Free Financial Plan Now